Michigan Cherry Season: Best U-Pick Farms, Harvesting Tips & Storage Guide

 - Ripening: The finale arrives by summer's zenith, as cherries don their iconic bright red cloak, signaling their readiness for harvest.

 Ah, cherries!
 These small, round, deep-colored fruits are nature's delightful candies.
 Beyond their sweet-tart taste, cherries signify the culmination of patience, care, and a season's hard work.
+Many local cherry orchards in Michigan offer organic cherry picking experiences for families looking to enjoy a fun day outdoors.

-Check out the Michigan Cherry Harvest Video
+Watch the Michigan Cherry Harvest in Action - Video

 But, as with all of nature's bounty, cherries come with their quirks.
 Harvesting at the right time and storing them properly can make the difference between cherries that last days versus weeks.
 Here's how to master the art of cherry harvesting and preservation: